By Will Ferrer

 Reginald Rose’s “Twelve Angry Men” is many things.
 It’s a scathing critique of the nation’s judicial system, it’s a gut-wrenching investigation of prejudice (racial and otherwise) and it’s a nuanced portrait of toxic masculinity – of this rough-and-tumble-brawn-before-brains American life.
 Riveting as it is timeless, it’s a show that’s been staged time and time again, in many forms.
 “Twelve Angry Men” has graced the theaters of Broadway, the TV sets of mid-century Americans and, most memorably, the silver screen.
 Now, under the direction of the ever-prolific Liz Knarr ‘16 (“Rent”) and Alison Valentine ’16, Rose’s classic makes its way to the Stanford stage.

-Produced by Women* in Theater, a new student organization dedicated to parity in gender representation, Valentine and Knarr’s “Twelve Angry Men” is, first and foremost, a re-imagining of Rose’s text, wherein 12 Stanford women take on the 12 historically male leads.
+Produced by Women* in Theater, a new student organization dedicated to parity in gender representation, Valentine and Knarr’s “Twelve Angry Men” is, first and foremost, a re-imagining of Rose’s text, wherein 12 Stanford students – none of whom identify as men – take on the 12 historically male leads.
 And, judged solely as a re-imagining of this ilk, “Twelve Angry Men” succeeds – inverting gender roles, re-appropriating “manly” gestures and making a mockery of traditional machismo.

 When judged as a cohesive product, however, “Twelve Angry Men” is admittedly a bit of a hot mess.
 The staging is dubious, the acting is hit-and-miss and the nuance of the original seems to have been vacuumed out, replaced by grand-standing and shout-it-for-the-cheap-seats spats.
-These are talented women, tackling critically important issues, and yet “Twelve Angry Men” never stops feeling like it was thrown together over night.
+These are talented actors, tackling critically important issues, and yet “Twelve Angry Men” never stops feeling like it was thrown together overnight.

 Enduring as “Twelve Angry Men” is, the strangest directorial choice of this production comes in the form of Valentine and Knarr’s infrequent alterations to the original dialogue.
 First mounted in 1954, “Twelve Angry Men” is riddled with antiquated phrasing and broad caricatures, and Valentine and Knarr smartly elect to leave most of Rose’s script intact.
 Yet, every so often, the actors shoehorn in references to contemporary popular culture (“Sherlock,” “Mad Men,” “Best Exotic Marigold Hotel”), which feel completely unnatural.
 (Also – and this is a minor quibble – even in contemporary law, there is no way jurors would be permitted to keep their smartphones during deliberation).

 And, as the play progressed, I couldn’t help but feel that this refusal to decide on a setting was a massive missed opportunity for Women* in Theater.
-On the one hand, Valentine and Knarr could have preserved the original’s time/place, in turn, allowing 12 women to re-appropriate a history from which women are so often excluded.
+On the one hand, Valentine and Knarr could have preserved the original’s time/place, in turn, allowing 12 people to re-appropriate a history from which individuals who aren’t men are so often excluded.
 Or Valentine and Knarr could have fully committed to the modern, re-casting Juror No. 9 as a Mexican immigrant (as opposed to European), or rendering explicit the jurors’ suggestions of the accused’s race.

 Sitting in the Law School where the production was being mounted, I was also struck by the relative safety of the staging.
 With the actors lined up in a neat row behind one long table, “Twelve Angry Men” often resembled a table-read, with the actors only interacting with the space in times of conflict – a choice which left me wondering if the play wouldn’t be better experienced in the round.
 If I’m not mistaken, early publicity stills showed the cast performing around a single conference table, and I have to admit I was a shade disappointed when I discovered this would not be the set-up for the actual run.